Michael2109/cobalt/README.md

 An object oriented and functional language that runs on the JVM.

-The language syntax is similar to that of Java and Scala and uses indentation instead of curly braces for defining blocks of code.

 The target is to create a language that is highly scalable and readable to allow for fast development and easier debugging.

-The compiler parses the file and splits it into a tree structure containing blocks.
-This structure is then converted into byte code.
+Also to combine object oriented and functional aspects to make the language very powerful with few lines.

 ### Example Code
 ```
 package asm